skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * ``39648x3`` is equivalent to ``39648;39648;39648``
 * ``32768-32769x2`` is equivalent to ``32768;32769;32768;32769``

-As many sets of UDGs as required may be specified, separated by semicolons;
-the UDGs will be arranged in a rectangular array with the given width.
+As many UDG specifications as required may be supplied, separated by semicolons; the UDGs will be arranged in a rectangular array with the given width.

 The ``#UDGARRAY`` macro is not supported in ASM mode.